Majors and Minors

 The communication department offers flexible degree programs for students who want to develop this most essential skill.

 Majors in the communication department prepare students for work in the constantly evolving field of communication.
 Internships are required for most majors.
-Note that students may not have a double major within the department, or a major and a minor within the department.

 - Public Relations